From 9am till late, here’s your one-day food guide to the best dining experiences you shouldn’t in this food paradise.

 Celebrate different cultural events right here in the city.
 Being a nation that’s home to a myriad of races and cultures and with something significant taking place almost every other month, you may get to experience the various festivals happening on your trip here.

-There’s also the Chingay Parade, a grand display of the country’s multicultural heritage with visually-stunning highlights like majestic floats and stilt walkers.
+There’s also the Chingay Parade, a grand display of the country’s multicultural heritage with visually stunning highlights like majestic floats and stilt walkers.

 In January or February, there’s also the Hindu festival, Thaipusam.
 During this period, devotees gather to seek blessings and fulfill their vows in this amazing spectacle that starts from Sri Srinivasa Perumal Temple on Serangoon Road and ends at Layan Sithi Vinayagar Temple on Keong Saik Road.

-Held on the fifth day of the fifth month of the traditional Chinese lunar calendar, expect exciting Dragonboat races and delicious rice dumplings.To watch a high-octane race, head to places like Bedok Reservoir, Kallang River, and the Marina Bay area.
+Held on the fifth day of the fifth month of the traditional Chinese lunar calendar, expect exciting dragonboat races and delicious rice dumplings.To watch a high-octane race, head to places like Bedok Reservoir, Kallang River, and the Marina Bay area.
 For rice dumplings, Kim Choo Kueh Chang is a top pick amongst locals for this savoury treat.

 Around October or November, the Festival of Lights commonly known as Deepavali is celebrated by Hindus.
 This colourful, lively extravaganza is best experienced in Little India, where the streets are lined with beautiful lights.
-There are tons of bazaars too, so get ready to shop, try authentic Indian fare and take amazing photos of the street light-ups.
+There are tonnes of bazaars too, so get ready to shop, try authentic Indian fare and take amazing photos of the street light-ups.

 With so many festivals to be part of and celebrations to witness, there’s always something to keep you intrigued.